cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 4. BigQuery stores logs for monitoring, drift detection, and analytics.
 5. Cloud Monitoring and Error Reporting track system health and model performance, alerting teams to anomalies in real time.

-### Microservices and APIs
+## Microservices and APIs

 Some systems favor microservices over streaming.

-Here, a dedicated Fraud Detection Service (perhaps running on GKE (Kubernetes)) handles synchronous feature computation (with Bigtable or Memorystore), invokes the Vertex AI model, applies rules, and returns a decision—all within the transaction’s authorization flow.
+Here, a dedicated Fraud Detection Service running on GKE (Kubernetes) handles synchronous feature computation (with Bigtable or Memorystore), invokes the Vertex AI model, applies rules, and returns a decision—all within the transaction’s authorization flow.

 This design aligns with traditional banking architectures where fraud decisions happen inline.

-### Monitoring and Logging
+## Monitoring and Logging

 GCP’s Cloud Monitoring and Cloud Logging track: